diegodru/episode-manager/PartPosition/README.md

 #### Doubly Linked list structure with a map representation

 Another approach for an attempt at constant time when inserting can include a doubly linked list-like structure rather than registering positions.
-Returning an object instead of a list of parts where each key is the unique identifier to a map for the part data as its value which in part (no pun intended) has keys (i.e. `next` and `prev`) containing the id of the following and previous part as their values.
+Returning an object upon a request instead of a list of parts.
+Each key is the unique identifier to a map for the part data as its value which in part (no pun intended) has keys (i.e. `next` and `prev`) containing the id of the following and previous part as their values.
 This way, the user can parse the structure as a hash map (dictionary) to easily iterate over the parts in the intended order.

+> [!WARNING]
-Although, this method would place the burden of sorting onto the user who would require to locally restructure the data and cache it for further efficient access.
-Moreover, this method would hinder performance for smaller systems as hashing identifiers would be more expensive than iterating over a small array.
+> This method would place the burden of sorting onto the user who would require
+> to locally restructure the data and cache it for further efficient access.
+> Moreover, this method would hinder performance for smaller systems as hashing
+> identifiers would be more expensive than iterating over a small array.

 The structure for a requested episode would follow a structure like the following:
 ```JSON